-ERCOT ROS Inverter-Based Resource Task Force (IBRTF)
+ERCOT ROS Inverter-Based Resource Working Group (IBRWGWG)

 Scope

-The Inverter-Based Resource (IBR) Task Force (IBRTF) is a task force reporting to the Reliability and Operations Subcommittee (ROS).
+The Inverter-Based Resource Working Group (IBRWG) is a working group reporting to the Reliability and Operations Subcommittee (ROS).

 Background

-IBRs make up a significant portion of ERCOT Generation Resources today, and are forecasted to rapidly increase even further and become the dominant resource technology on the ERCOT System in the next few years.
+Inverter-Based Resources (IBRs) make up a significant portion of ERCOT Generation Resources today, and are forecasted to rapidly increase even further and become the dominant resource technology on the ERCOT System.
 IBR technology differences may at times necessitate different requirements, testing, and/or performance monitoring to identify and correct performance deficiencies to ensure reliable operations.
 Several events have occurred in the last 10 years both in ERCOT and other electric grids that highlight the need to address these concerns.
-Coordination and comprehensive expertise from generation owners/operators, transmission owners/operators, IBR vendors/Original Equipment Manufacturers (OEMs), and ERCOT is needed to properly diagnose and mitigate these issues.
-The IBRTF reports to the ROS on a regular basis.
+Coordination and comprehensive expertise from generation owners/operators, transmission owners/operators, IBR vendors/Original Equipment Manufacturers (“OEMs”), and ERCOT is needed to properly diagnose and mitigate these issues.
+The IBRWG reports to the ROS on a regular basis.

 Membership

 Membership is open to all concerned parties.
-Participation is encouraged from Transmission and/or Distribution Service Providers (TDSPs), Qualified Scheduling Entities (QSEs), Resource Entities, ERCOT, equipment manufacturers, and other Subject Matter Experts (SMEs) in the IBR field.
+Participation is encouraged from Transmission and/or Distribution Service Providers (TDSPs), Qualified Scheduling Entities (QSEs), Resource Entities, ERCOT, OEMs, and other Subject Matter Experts (SMEs) in the IBR field.

-ERCOT IBRTF meetings may be held as either open or closed sessions.
+ERCOT IBRWG meetings may be held as either open or closed sessions.
 Open sessions will be open to the public.
 Closed sessions will be scheduled, as needed, to facilitate the discussion or disclosure of Protected Information and/or other confidential information.
 Participation in closed sessions is limited to the following Entities: ERCOT, the Public Utility Commission of Texas (PUCT) or other relevant state agencies, North American Electric Reliability Corporation (NERC), Texas Reliability Entity (TRE), QSEs who represent Resources, Resource Entities, TDSPs, manufacturers of inverter-based Resources or related equipment, and relevant industry SMEs.
-ERCOT, in coordination with the IBRTF chair, will determine whether a manufacturer or SME is qualified to participate in closed sessions.
+ERCOT, in coordination with the IBRWG chair, will determine whether a manufacturer or SME is qualified to participate in closed sessions.
 All participants at open or closed sessions must comply with the terms of the Antitrust Admonition.

 Any prospective member who seeks to participate in closed sessions must sign the appropriate ERCOT Confidentiality Agreement (CA) or Non-Disclosure Agreement (NDA) and receive approval from ERCOT.
 To facilitate this process, prospective members must email the ERCOT Legal department at NDA@ercot.com.

-Management of the membership list shall be the responsibility of ERCOT and coordinated with the IBRTF chair.
-Once approved, members who have executed the requisite NDA will be permitted to access the IBRTF email distribution list, to access appropriate ERCOT Secure Documents Library, and to attend IBRTF closed meetings.
+Management of the membership list shall be the responsibility of ERCOT and coordinated with the IBRWG chair.
+Once approved, members who have executed the requisite NDA will be permitted to access the IBRWG email distribution list, to access appropriate ERCOT Secure Documents Library, and to attend IBRWG closed meetings.

 Chair and Vice-Chair

-The Chair and Vice-Chair positions shall be nominated by the IBRTF for approval by ROS to a term not to exceed 12 months, on a one year, rolling basis.
+The Chair and Vice-Chair positions shall be nominated by the IBRWG for approval by ROS to a term not to exceed 12 months, on a one year, rolling basis.

 The Vice-Chair shall act as Chair in the absence of the Chair.